mohammadrizwan002/Titanic_EDA_Task2/README.md

 Titanic Dataset - EDA

-This repository contains my solution for Task 2 of the AI & ML Internship.(ELEVATE LABS)
+This repository contains my solution for Task 2 of the AI & ML Internship.
+(ELEVATE LABS - MAY 2025)

 📊 Objective:
 Perform Exploratory Data Analysis (EDA) on the Titanic dataset using Python libraries.